pirocorp/IT-Business-Analysis/01. Introduction to IT Business Analysis/README.md

 **Stakeholder** - An **individual, group**, or **organization** who may **affect, be affected by**, or perceive itself **to be affected** by a project's decision, activity, or outcome.

+- Who will use the system?
+- Who will provide inputs to the system?
+- Who will get the outputs of the system?
+- Who has a related role?
+- Who will be penalized?
+- Who will be awarded?

 # Overview of Case Study

 # What is a Business Requirements Document (BRD)?